Fake news: Taiwan

 Taiwan's leaders, including President Tsai Ing-wen and Premier William Lai, accused China's troll army of spreading "fake news" via social media to support candidates more sympathetic to Beijing ahead of the 2018 Taiwanese local elections.

 In a report in December 2015 by The China Post, a fake video shared online showed people a light show purportedly made at the Shihmen Reservoir.
 The Northern Region Water Resources Office confirmed there was no light show at the reservoir and the event had been fabricated.
 The fraud led to an increase in tourist visits to the actual attraction.

 According to the news updated paper from the Time World in regards the global threat to free speech, the Taiwanese government has reformed its policy on education and it will include "media literacy" as one part of school curriculum for the students.
 It will be included to develop the critical-thinking skills needed while using social media.
 Further, the work of media literacy will also include the skills needed to analyze propaganda and sources, so students can clarify what is fake news.

+Turkey

+Fake news has become a major challenge in Turkey, particularly during elections and political crises.
+According to the Reuters Institute, 49% of people in Turkey reported seeing completely fabricated news stories for political or commercial purposes, compared with a 26% average across surveyed countries.
+The report also found that 53% had encountered news in which facts were distorted to support a particular agenda.
+Turkey's highly polarized media environment, which includes pro-government outlets such as conservative, Islamist Turkish daily newspaper Yeni Şafak, has contributed to concerns over misinformation and media bias, although misinformation is not confined to any single media organization.